Cyfrin/aderyn/aderyn_core/README.md

 # Aderyn Core

-aderyn_core is the backend infrastructure for the Aderyn and Nyth tools.
+aderyn_core is the backend infrastructure for Aderyn.

 ```
 src/